The Diary, Correspondence and Papers of Robert "King" Carter of Virginia, 1701 to 1732

 Transcribed, Edited, and Annotated by Edmund Berkeley, Jr.

-Historic Christ Church & Museum has graciously accepted the invitation to host this site from Edmund Berkeley, Jr., who as a manuscript curator and the first director of Special Collections at Alderman Library at the University of Virginia has extensive knowledge of Carter and his papers.
-Berkeley’s tremendous efforts have created a remarkable site that allows scholars to explore Carter and the world of early eighteenth-century Virginia across a range of topics: tobacco, the transatlantic economy, slavery, indentured servitude, politics, family, women, health, travel, foodways, fashion, architecture and more.
+In 2018, Historic Christ Church & Museum graciously accepted the invitation to host this site from Edmund Berkeley, Jr., whose vision created a remarkable site that allows scholars to explore Carter and the world of early eighteenth-century Virginia across a range of topics: tobacco, the transatlantic economy, slavery, indentured servitude, politics, family, women, health, travel, foodways, fashion, architecture and more.